CitizenOneX/frame-msg-webbluetooth/example/EXAMPLES.md

     const rxMeteringData = new RxMeteringData();
     const meteringDataQueue = await rxMeteringData.attach(frame);

-    // make an element at the end of the body to display the metering data const meteringDataDiv = document.createElement('div');
+    // find the element to display the metering data const meteringDataDiv = document.getElementById('text1');
-    document.body.appendChild(meteringDataDiv);
+    if (meteringDataDiv) {
+      // Clear any existing content in the div while (meteringDataDiv.firstChild) {
+        meteringDataDiv.removeChild(meteringDataDiv.firstChild);
+      }
+    }

     // loop 30 times - await for the metering data to be received then print it to the console for (let i = 0; i < 30; i++) {